catid/snowshoe/README.md

 `ec_simul` input point scalars result in invalid output when the scalar is 0.

-To address this problem, the input scalars for all of the Snowshoe multiplication functions are checked to ensure they are in the expected range 0 < k < q.
-After writing the [Tabby](https://github.com/catid/tabby) library, there does not appear to be any reason to allow for 0 input.
+To address this problem, the input scalars for all of the Snowshoe multiplication functions are checked to ensure they are in the expected range 0 < k < q in constant-time.
+After writing the [Tabby](https://github.com/catid/tabby) library, there does not appear to be any reason to allow for k = 0 or k >= q.

+##### Exceptional Input Points

+The input points are validated by Snowshoe to be on the curve and X != 0.

+The remaining points that are allowed to run through the math routines may not be order q.
+Recall that about 3/4ths of the points on the curve are of order 4q rather than of order q.
+Despite the use of efficient endomorphisms during point multiplication, these exceptional points are handled properly, and have the same results as a simple double-and-add reference multiplier, as demonstrated experimentally by the unit tester.

 ## References